-The short answer to the question about the length of time it takes to be a foster carer is six months.
-This is a general estimate of the time it takes but in some cases it can take only three or four months.
+So, how long does it take to become a foster parent?
+The short answer is around six months.
+This is a general estimate of the time it takes – however, in some cases it can take only three or four months.
 The time is based on the assessment process and how long it will take to become approved as a foster carer.
 So, what is included in the fostering process?